-HONOURABLE EAST COMPANY SERVICE
+THE HONOURABLE EAST INDIA COMPANY SERVICE

-HEICS
+HEICS - general

 List of Classes of Records.
 2002 General h1